binarypursuits/grunt-rwd/README.md

 				}
 			]'`

-A Array of breakpoints that is used to generate the various screenshots for each supplied link.
+An Array of breakpoints that is used to generate the various screenshots for each supplied link.

 ### Usage Examples